Obra-Studio/shadcn-ui-kit/docs/src/routes/colors/content.md

 The theming variables are based on the [shadcn/ui theming](https://ui.shadcn.com/docs/theming) docs.

 By default, we use the light theme.
 We ship a dark theme as well.

 Change the theme globally by changing the variable mode of the page to dark.

+To create your own theme, we recommend adding a new mode in Figma and start customizing the colors.

+Need help creating your own theme?
+We offer design services around this with [Obra Studio](http://obra.studio/).
+Please contact us for more details.

 We added several variables on top of shadcn/ui’s theming to allow designers to have more control in Figma.

 * Within shadcn’s code, the color mix CSS function is often used to mix a variable (or rather CSS custom property) with a color.
 This is not possible to replicate in Figma.
 * Within other parts of the code, color variables are hardcoded instead of using a theming layer.
-This forces us to invent new variables for these cases (You will see many more border and background variants than exist in the official CSS, because of combinations made in shadcn docs code that need to be translated to Figma’s variable modes)
+This forced us to come up with new variables for these cases.
+You will see many more border and background variants than exist in the official CSS, because of combinations made in shadcn docs code that need to be translated to Figma’s variable modes.

 The variables that are unofficial are marked as “unofficial”.